Markovictory/blog.markovictory.github.io/_posts/2020-02-18-tcakl-2020-deck-tech.markdown

 > 1 Mugenshi: RELEASE,
 > 1 Hurricane Technique

-The official link to the decklist where you can browse the images for each card can be found [HERE][https://fabtcg.com/decklists/sasha-markovic-ninja-deck-07022020/]
+The official link to the decklist where you can browse the images for each card can be found [HERE][deck]

 Breakdown
 ---